mm-asraf/product-server/Readme.md

 git push --set-upstream origin master
 ```

-> Download the final Repo from [HERE](https://github.com/YoussefZidan/fake-server)
+> Download the final Repo from [HERE](https://github.com/mm-asraf/product-server)

 # 2. Creating the DataBase

 - Create `db.json` file
-- Fill in any data you like, I use [Mockaroo](https://www.mockaroo.com/) to generate dummy data.
+- Fill in any data you like, I used to fill some data you can use [Mockaroo](https://www.mockaroo.com/) to generate dummy data.

 db.json